Lawrence Wilkerson: The Iraq war and the "Jewish lobby"

 In 2006, he told Robert Dreyfuss of American Prospect that he wondered if the "primary allegiance" of Doug Feith and other "neocons" in the Bush Defense Department "was to their own country or to Israel."

 In April 2007, Wilkerson was featured in VPRO's Tegenlicht Dutch documentary The Israel Lobby.
 He said that "the Jewish lobby in America" and "AIPAC in particular" played an outsize influence in the run-up to Iraq war.
-Wilkerson noted Jewish officials such as Elliott Abrams, Paul Wolfowitz and Richard Perle in particular.
+Wilkerson noted Jewish officials such as Elliott Abrams, Paul Wolfowitz and Richard Perle in particular, and called their loyalty to the United States into question.

+His strong criticism of Israel has caused some to accuse him of antisemitism.
+His critique on Israel has also focused on Jews.

 Guantanamo continues to hold innocent men

-In March 2009, Wilkerson wrote on The Washington Note blog that he knew from briefings as a Bush administration official that it was soon recognized that some of the captives were innocent.
+In March 2009, Wilkerson wrote on The Washington Note blog that he knew from briefings as a Bush administration official that it was soon recognized that some of the captives in Guantanamo were innocent.
 Wilkerson said the Bush administration was willing to continue to detain innocent men who might nevertheless be aware of useful information about the Afghanistan "mosaic":